-When learning about nature in Montessori, a topic that reflect the seasons are chosen and taught with real materials as much as possible.
+When learning about nature in Montessori, a topic that reflects the seasons are chosen and taught with real materials as much as possible.
 Children learn and fully observe the various forms of nature using sight and tactile or with other senses.
 Then, as in any Montessori activity, recapitulation is used to establish what has been learned.

 What is the general structure of a Montessori activity?
 In brief,